“The secret is reps, reps, reps.” –Arnold Schwarzenegger

 Practice–and Re-practice–the GMAT Questions That You Get Wrong

 Let’s be honest.
 If a person learns ALL of the questions in the Official Guide and can do ALL of them in an efficient way in two minutes or less without excess expenditure of energy, that person should be able to reach 650+ on the GMAT.

 By the way, when I say “in an efficient way,” that VERY RARELY means “the way it’s done in the back of the book.”
 OG explanations might “correct,” but they’re not necessarily designed to be efficient.

 The only realistic way to do this is to go through the Official Guide question-by-question, mark the questions in order of perceived difficulty, and then repeat the questions that you found difficult.

-Over and over.
 Until they’re not difficult.
 If that takes five times, ten times, or more, so be it.
 If it takes getting the questions explained by a professional like me, so be it.
 Getting help will be an investment in your future.

 The Rub is This